rfrancian/render_farm_socketio/README.md

 text areas on the form.

 next steps:
-1. remove the split and hand out narrow strips to as the current renders are completed.
+1. remove the split and hand out narrow strips to available computers as the current renders are completed.
 This will eliminate the need to judge the relative speeds of the worker nodes.
 2. Also, make it easy to add/remove computers to/from the pool.